AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/authoring/fundamentals/editing-content.md

 ## Component Toolbar {#component-toolbar}

-Selecting a component will open the toolbar.
+Selecting a component opens the toolbar.
 This provides access to various actions that can be performed on the component.

 The actual actions available to the user are shown as appropriate and not all actions may be described here.